reviial/reviial/README.md

-i'm reviial
+🙌 i'm reviial
-pronounces: he/his
+❓ any pronouns
-develop on python and html/css
+⌨️ develop on python and html/css
 yes

 <!---